Elvie's wearable breast pump feels like breaking out of jail

 Elvie, Willow, Freemie, Babyation: Basic differences

-Elvie and Willow tend to be lumped into the same category as newer mobile pumps like Freemie's Liberty and Independence pumps and a forthcoming pump called Babyation, which is expected to be released later this year.
+Elvie and Willow tend to be lumped into the same category as other, newer mobile pumps like Freemie's Liberty and Independence pumps and a forthcoming pump called Babyation, set for release later this year.
 But wearables and other newfangled pumps are a little different.

 Elvie and Willow put the entirety of a pump into all-in-one devices that fits inside your bra.
-With these, the motor and milk collection all happen in the same unit.
+With these, the motor and the milk collection sit inside the same unit.

 Mobile pumps like Freemie's separate the motor from its milk-collection cups, so the elements you wear inside your bra have tubes that run under your clothes to a motor you can wear on your hip.
 The tubes provide the vacuum power, while the collection happens in the cups.